mattdesl/keyframes/README.md

 Gets the nearest keyframe to the specified time stamp.
 If `radius` is not specified, this will return the closest keyframe.
 If `radius` is a number, this only returns the closest result within that distance; otherwise returns null.

+If radius is zero, this is a 'strict match' (i.e. only when time stamp is exactly matching the keyframe).

 If it can't find any keyframes, null is returned.

 #### `keys.getIndex(timeStamp[, radius])`